LarsBehrenberg/gatsby-starter-tyra/content/posts/café-bibliotic-hello.md

 ---
-slug: review
+slug: /cafe-bibliotic-hello
 type: post
 date: 2020-05-02T01:00:00.000Z
 title: Café Bibliotic Hello!
 author: Chi
-postImage: img/goodman-roaster.jpg
+postImage: ./img/goodman-roaster.jpg
-metaDescription: "Café Bibliotic Hello! is one of the most well-known and popular cafes among foreign tourists as well as Kyoto locals.
+metaDescription: 'Café Bibliotic Hello! is one of the most well-known and popular cafes among foreign tourists as well as Kyoto locals.
 It is designed to look like a library next to a bakery.
-You may find an interesting book that you want to read while enjoying your coffee and a croissant there. "
+You may find an interesting book that you want to read while enjoying your coffee and a croissant there. '
 category: Cafe Review
 ---

 # **Café Bibliotic Hello!**

 **Our Rating:**